The valley of the shadow of death

 While driving from Yosemite to Shasta my father and I crossed the Central Valley.
 This valley was once an extensive grassland and wetland system that spanned most of the length of California from Bakersfield to Redding.
 The Central Valley held a unique herpetological assemblage that included California Tiger Salamander, Western Spadefoot, Blunt-nosed Leopard Lizard, Giant Garter Snake, and San Joaquin Coachwhip.
 Many other endemic fish, mammals, invertebrates and plants were found in its waters.

-In the 1850s, disillusioned gold rush miners flooded into the valley and began turning it into cropland.
-The valley’s year-round sunshine and excellent soil were perfect for agriculture.
-New dams blocked off water sources that fed much of the valley’s wetlands; marshes that remained were drained and planted.
+In the 1850s, disillusioned gold miners migrated into the valley and began converting it to cropland.
+The year-round sunshine and excellent soil were perfect for agriculture.
+Dams soon blocked off rivers that fed the valley’s wetlands; marshes that remained were drained and planted.
 What herps survived had to adapt to agriculture or be constrained to small pockets of habitat.

-One species that has has a tough time adapting is the Giant Garter Snake.
+One species that has had a tough time adapting is the Giant Garter Snake.
 It is the world’s largest garter snake and among the most aquatic.
-Wherever dryland crops are planted, wherever water is drained, it disappears.
-The Giant Garter Snake is now missing from 98% of its former range in the San Joaquin Valley (the southern portion of the Central Valley) and has lost most of its remaining habitat to the north as well.
+Wherever wetlands were drained and dryland crops were planted, it disappeared.
+The Giant Garter Snake is now missing from 98% of its former range in the San Joaquin Valley (the southern portion of the Central Valley) and has lost most of its habitat to the north as well.

-A few remaining Giant Garter Snakes are hanging on in limited spots where natural marsh remains.
-Others survive in irrigation canals with sufficient cover vegetation, feeding on introduced warmwater fish that have replaced their natural food supply.
+A few remaining Giant Garter Snakes are hanging on in limited spots where marshes remain.
+Others survive in those irrigation canals which retain sufficient cover vegetation, feeding on introduced warmwater fish that have replaced their natural food supply.
 In the right spots these snakes even venture into flooded rice fields.
-An effort has been made to preserve some of these heavily-altered habitat mosaics and keep the snake from going extinct.
+An effort has been made to preserve some of these heavily-altered habitat mosaics and keep the species from going extinct.

-I crossed to the other side of the road.
-Just as I reached the edge a huge snake launched itself off of the canal’s banks and dove into the water with impressive form.
+Then a huge snake on the opposite side of the road launched itself off the canal’s banks and dove into the water, all slippery momentum and grace.
 We had a live one!

-My father and I left the spot alone for half an hour to search other roadside canals, then returned more stealthily than before.
-This time the snake allowed me to approach.
+My father and I left the spot alone for half an hour to search other roadside canals, then came back more stealthily than before.
+The snake had returned to its sunning spot on the bank, and this time it allowed me to approach.
 Nearly a meter in length and as thick as any garter snake I’d ever seen, its stature was as impressive as its resilience.
 But does it represent a new start for the species, or a final straggler destined to meet the same fate as its brothers, caught by traps or cars or other hazards in a landscape no longer its own?

 In the presence of many enemies